davidmfoley/isolate-react/docusaurus/docs/isolateComponent/03-test-multiple-components.md

   })
 ```

-The choice between testing components individually or together
-Testing multiple components together has different tradeoffs depending on the components being tested.
+The choice between testing components individually or together has different tradeoffs depending on the components being tested.

 In general, testing components together gives confidence in the way the components integrate with each other, at the cost of  increased [coupling](https://en.wikipedia.org/wiki/Coupling_(computer_programming)) between tests and implementations.

-The decision about how to test each component is up to you, and depends on the context.
+Testing components